 Right now, I’m thinking about the free labor that I’m expected to perform by virtue of my membership in a marginalized group.
 If I actually did apply to Asana and was hired, I’d be expected to out myself to, potentially, people outside HR, just so I could get something every other employee takes for granted: health benefits.
 As it is, Moskowitz attempted to deflect criticism by asking me if I knew which insurance brokers were willing to negotiate trans-inclusive riders.
 Is that my job?
 And anyway, I reported the problem directly to Asana over a year ago — if they had acted on my feedback (as a job candidate who would have considered working there if not for this), the whole conversation would never had had to happen!
 How much more work do I have to do for free?
 In the time Moskowitz spent writing defensive tweets, he could have instead called up Blue Shield and gotten a price quote for a trans-inclusive rider.
 It took me less than five minutes on Google to find that Blue Shield has been offering such riders since 2012.
 Moskowitz never claimed that cost was an issue in deciding not to provide equal care for trans employees, so what’s the problem, exactly?
 Is this a good way to do public relations?

 I don’t mean to single out Asana here.
 There are many companies that fail to provide this basic health coverage to their employees.
 But today, there was only one whose co-founder chose to spend his time arguing with me instead of fixing the problem.
 Is that a good way to do business?
 While Moskowitz eventually replied to me saying that he recognized he’d been wrong and would look into it more, still, I’m tired.
 I’m tired of the knee-jerk reaction to constructive feedback about how to stop marginalizing people that amounts to, “when you do more work for us for free, we’ll stop marginalizing you.”
 Again, no startup founder made the decision that insurance companies shouldn’t treat trans people equally by default.
 But by expecting trans people to take the lead in working around that decision, they reveal their own complicity with it.
+Of course there are companies that doesn’t mind about that, and as long as people hire their services, they already customers no matter what, that goes from different health insurances to Car or Mechanics Insurance to prevent eventualities.

 What it amounts to when a startup co-founder says, “fix the problem for me, being fair isn’t important enough to me for me to do it myself” is attempting to convince users that a problem those users are having isn’t really hindering them, in lieu of just solving the problem.
 I think engineers can do better than that.
 If you want to build reliable software, you do the research on tools for static analysis, debugging, and testing; you don’t ask your customers to tell you what the best test framework is.
 Likewise, if you want to show that you treat people equally — that you try to be like a meritocracy, even if that abstraction is unrealizable — then you take the lead.
 I think business people call this “being proactive”.
 And when proactiveness is selectively applied so that no work ever gets done to move a company closer towards fairness unless the people being treated unfairly do all the heavy lifting — well, we notice.
 There is nothing complicated about what trans people are asking for.
 We want to be treated like everybody else.
 Apology or not, Moskowitz’s reaction to criticism today confirmed what we already knew: for many of the companies that employ us, treating us fairly is just too hard and takes up too much time that could be spent writing proposals about kittens.